LautyZ05/startup/notes.md

 Completed the fetch assignment.
 The "fetch" function seems really easy to use and I found it really cool how when you pair it up with some "try/catch" code, it can print out so much information.
 It looks way easier than doing something similar in Python for cs110 or 111.
 I also liked how the printed information was all organized and had their spaces and things like that instead of starting at the beginning or being put into really long arrays.

+### Oct 24th, 2025

+I completed the express assignment.
+It's pretty cool how the different things after the url (like the "/provo" or the "/store/orem", I don't know what it's called) show different things when you enter them into the terminal with curl.
+Also interesting that we gotta use node instead of the live server extension which I will need to get used to but I'm going to guess it's a lot better to use node intstead.

 ## AWS

 My IP address is: 52.201.35.163